Scroll Top

 Objective: Improve management effectiveness of the Gladden Spit and Silk Cayes Marine Reserve (GSSCMR) by the end of 2026, contributing to the eco-regional success of Coastal Marine Protected Areas (CMPAs) of the Mesoamerican Reef System (MAR).

-- SEA is currently being supported by eight community researchers who collect new data on fish landings, commercial species, corals, and spawning aggregation sites.
+• Eight community researchers currently support the project by collecting new field data on fish landings, commercial species, corals, and spawning aggregation sites to inform management decisions.

 Photo: Untame Belize Tours